I would like to introduce you to my guest post writer, Dagmar Obert.

 Chances are that after the holiday festivities, you’ll have a lot of extra bottles of wine on hand.
 Instead of throwing them out, you can use them for any number of charming crafts; wrap them in twine, use them as candle holders, or even make them into a chandelier!

-Fill the void left by your Christmas tree by replacing it with a lovely fiddle leaf fig. With the proper care, these deservedly popular plants can grow to impressive sizes and make an amazing statement in your living room.
+Fill the void left by your Christmas tree by replacing it with a lovely fiddle leaf fig. With proper care, these deservedly popular plants can grow to impressive sizes and make an amazing statement in your living room.

 Think twice before you throw out all the tissue paper from your gifts; it’s easy and fun to make pom poms or flowers out of them and use them all around the house.
-You can hang them on fishing wire in a corner, attach them to twigs to make a faux flower arrangement, or just slip them onto place settings for a fancy meal.
+You can hang them on a fishing wire in a corner, attach them to twigs to make a faux flower arrangement, or just slip them onto place settings for a fancy meal.

 If your mantle is looking empty without your holiday garland, then why not replace it with a banner that you can use year-round?
 Blackboard fabric lets you write and then wipe away any message, and a quick DIY makes such a chic addition that you might not want to swap it out when Christmas rolls around next year.